 As a rule of thumb:

-- High HRV is associated with rest-and-digest, general fitness, and good recovery
+- Higher HRV is associated with rest-and-digest, general fitness, and good recovery

-- Low HRV is associated with fight-or-flight, stress, illness, or overtraining
+- Lower HRV is associated with fight-or-flight, stress, or illness

 Heart Rate Variability is Unique to You